Proud Supporter of our U.S. Men's & Women's National Teams Visit to learn more.

 Minnesota continued it's pro soccer career joining the MISL in the fall of 1984 as the Minnesota Strikers.
 They would play for four seasons, before folding again.
 During those four seasons the Minnesota Strikers played in 204 games, compiling a record of 107 Wins and 97 Losses, and earning a winning percentage of 0.524%.

 Minnesota returned to the professional outdoor soccer scene in 1994, after a 6 year hiatus, as the Minnesota Thunder playing in the USISL.
-They have been playing there for the last five seasons.
-During the past five seasons the Minnesota Thunder have played in 165 games, compiling a record of 118 Wins, 46 Losses and 1 Draw, Scoring 349 Goals and giving up 165 Goals and earning a winning percentage of 0.715%.
+During sixteen seasons (ending in 2009) the Minnesota Thunder played in 422 regular season games, compiling a record of 210 Wins, 9 Shootout Wins, 10 Shootout Losses, 147 Losses and 65 Draws.

 Data Sources: